openspending/community.openspending.org/resources/osi/conclusions.md

 Likewise, language presents problems for the people working on the data.
 In countries like India - with multiple national languages, there need to be coalitions of like-minded people who are both linguists and data wranglers if real analysis covering entire countries is to be achieved.

 In a similar vein, while terms like "data journalism" are currently dominating English Language discourse, it is unclear to what extent they have spread into other languages.
-Translation efforts, and careful construction of networks will be key to ensuring that this debate does not become too anglo-centric.
+Translation efforts and careful construction of networks will be key to ensuring that this debate does not become too anglocentric.

-We would hate to miss a great project in whatever language.
-So please if you are a polyglot, who can help bring an otherwise undiscovered project to the fore, put us in touch (info [at] openspending.org).